Video Making

 My track record:

-I created the GNS YouTube channel from scratch and added about 160 videos to it over the 13 years I was there, whilst also undertaking numerous other education and outreach projects such as school visits, teacher workshops, blogs, website content etc. By the time I left (after 12 years) these videos had reached a total viewership of 5,000,000, growing at an increasing rate of well over 500,000 per year.
+I created the GNS YouTube channel from scratch and added about 160 videos to it over the 12 years I was there, whilst also undertaking numerous other education and outreach projects such as school visits, teacher workshops, blogs, website content etc. By the time I left these videos had reached a total viewership of 5,000,000, growing at an increasing rate of well over 500,000 per year.
 The videos on average were gaining over twice as many views per video as the next most popular science organization channel in New Zealand.

 In 2020 I set up a new “Out There Learning” video channel .
 This is where I now upload video content.
 Check it out!